Foreign Currency Options

 Cash Passport / Pre-loaded Travel Card

-Multi-currency cash passports are useful for travellers visiting more than one international destination.
-They allow you to pre-load a travel card with multiple currencies at a fixed exchange rate, as well as top up the balance of your account on your travels.
+A Travel Money Cash Passport is useful for travellers visiting more than one international destination.
+It allows you to pre-load a travel card with multiple currencies at a fixed exchange rate, as well as top up the balance of your account on your travels.
 You can manage your funds online at your convenience and avoid currency fluctuations by locking in a fixed rate prior to your departure.

-Even if you’re only travelling to one international destination, cash passports are a useful alternative to carrying cash, which is less secure and cannot be replaced if stolen or lost.
+Even if you’re only travelling to one international destination, a Cash Passport is a useful alternative to carrying cash, which is less secure and cannot be replaced if stolen or lost.
 You can top up your account on your travels and use your travel money card to withdraw cash at participating ATM outlets.
 Pre-loaded travel cards are fast becoming the preferred way for most travellers to take money overseas.

 Getting your foreign currency

-Multi-currency cash passports can be purchased in person from banks, Post Offices and currency exchange outlets, as well as from Travel Money stores around New Zealand.
+A multi-currency prepaid travel card can be purchased in person from banks and currency exchange outlets, as well as from Travel Money stores around New Zealand.

-Though less prevalent than they once were, travellers’ cheques are still accepted in some international outlets, including stores and restaurants, and can be ordered from participating post office outlets and selected banks.
+Though less prevalent than they once were, travellers’ cheques are still accepted in some international outlets, including stores and restaurants, and can be ordered from participating currency exchange outlets and selected banks.

 Travellers’ cheques have been largely superseded by alternative methods of payment and as such cannot easily be cashed, making them a largely redundant form of payment.